 Bank of America’s Advantage SafeBalance Banking is a checking account aimed at international students and professionals studying or working in the US.

-If you’re a non-resident alien with a physical residential address in the US (but not a US citizen or permanent resident), you’ll need to apply at one of the bank’s branches.
+You’ll need to apply at one of the bank’s branches if you’re a non-resident alien with a physical residential address in the US (but not a US citizen or permanent resident).

 The account has a monthly maintenance fee of $4.95.
-This fee, however, is waived for students and account holders enrolled in the Preferred Rewards program.
+This fee, however, is waived for students under 25, anyone under 18, and account holders enrolled in the Preferred Rewards program.

 Bank of America has also simplified global money transfers with a transparent pricing structure and timelines.